Luchnik/responsiveDesign/README.md

 # responsiveDesign
-Simple responsive web site example
+Simple responsive web site example with ability to print the page nicely